Radical Acting in Faith for White People

 Engage in deep, embodied learning and practice with other white people of faith working to end white supremacy.
 We will build the skills to show up fully, follow BIPOC leadership, speak effectively, and engage in direct action.

-This four part e-course requires participants to do work between core sessions including recommended small group gatherings and commit to action that results in tangible, positive outcomes for BIPOC people in our communities and systemic change.
+This four part e-course requires participants to do work between core sessions including highly recommended small group gatherings (see the sidebar for more information about the small groups) and commit to action that results in tangible, positive outcomes for BIPOC people in our communities and systemic change.

 Join Lucy Duncan, Lisa Graustein, and Mila Hamilton in sessions co-designed by Shanene Herbert and Sharon Goens-Bradley and prepare to take meaningful risks in the struggle for racial justice.